 Asset valuation is the process of determining the fair market or present value of assets, using book values, absolute valuation models like discounted cash flow analysis, option pricing models or comparable method of valuation.
 The primary purpose of this course is to provide students the added knowledge of professional property valuation as per Malaysia Valuation Standard.
-This includes mainly the valuation of special asset that dealing with various asset categories such movable asset, non-movable asset, intellectual property and biological asset.
-The core principles and concept of asset valuation will be exposed to the student in line with industries needs and requirement.
+This includes mainly the valuation of special assets that deal with various asset categories such as movable assets, non-movable assets, intellectual property and biological assets.
+The core principles and concept of asset valuation will be exposed to the student in line with industry needs and requirements.